seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

 ```

+---

 ### Part C: Debugging Challenge

-* Your classification model achieves 99.2% accuracy on an imbalanced fraud detection dataset (where 99.2% of transactions are legitimate).
-Your manager celebrates, but you remain suspicious.
-Explain why accuracy is failing here, and specify which two metrics you should inspect instead.
+* Your classification model achieves 99.2% accuracy on an imbalanced fraud dataset (99.2% legitimate transactions).
+Explain why accuracy fails here, and specify which metrics to inspect.

+* *Answer:* A naive baseline model that blindly predicts "Legitimate" 100% of the time achieves 99.2% accuracy while catching zero fraudulent transactions.
+Accuracy is completely uninformative under severe class imbalance.
+You must inspect **Precision, Recall, F1-Score, and ROC-AUC** to measure true predictive power across minority classes.

+---

 ### Part D: Architectural Review Questions

 * Why is Stratified K-Fold Cross-Validation preferred over standard K-Fold cross-validation when evaluating classification models on skewed datasets?
+* *Answer:* Standard K-Fold randomly partitions data without regard to target label distributions, which can result in training folds that completely miss minority class instances.
+Stratified K-Fold guarantees that each fold maintains the exact same percentage of target classes as the complete dataset, ensuring robust and unbiased evaluation.

 ---